 Jefferson College is authorized under federal law to enroll international students.
-Admission inquiries should be directed to the Office of Admissions at email@example.com.
-The international student application and supporting documentation must be received by the deadline (at least 60 days prior to the date classes begin) in order for a student to be accepted for admission to Jefferson College.
+Admission inquiries should be directed to the Office of Admissions at firstname.lastname@example.org.
+The international student application and all supporting documentation must be received by the deadline (at least 60 days prior to the date classes begin) in order for a student to be accepted for admission to Jefferson College.

 - Spring 2024 semester: October 1, 2023

 - Fall 2024 semester: June 1, 2024

 The fall semester begins in August.
 The spring semester begins in January.
 The summer semester begins in June.

 Before an admissions decision will be made and an I-20 issued, all international students must complete the following application process.
 All submitted documents must be translated into English before submission to the College, and become property of Jefferson College.
 Upon acceptance to Jefferson College, placement testing will be required prior to enrolling in classes.

 The international application must be submitted to the Office of Admissions.
 The form must specify full-time enrollment status (12 or more credit hours).
 A staff member will contact you once the International student Application is received to provide additional instructions.

 Applicants must provide a current copy of the ID page of their passport.
 Photo identification is required before an I-20 will be issued.
 Admissions staff must ensure the name on the passport exactly matches the name on the I-20.

 Applicants must submit proof of English proficiency through one of the following (scores must be within the past two years):